 In Florida, if you are arrested for DUI, your license will be suspended immediately.
 You may drive during the subsequent 10 days using your DUI ticket as a temporary permit to drive only to work.
 These “business purpose only” (or “hardship”) privileges are good only for those 10 days immediately following your arrest.

 During that time, however, you may request an administrative hearing with the Florida Department of Highway Safety and Motor Vehicles.
 At the hearing, officials will decide if law enforcement was justified in suspending your license.
 It is possible the suspension will be lifted at this hearing.

 If it is determined that law enforcement was correct, you may see your license suspended for a period of months or years, depending on the unique circumstances of your case.
 If you fail to request a hearing within the 10-day window, your license will certainly be suspended.

-Hardship License or for Business Purposes Only
+After a Florida DUI, Hardship Licenses are for Business Purposes Only

 Even if your license is suspended, you may not lose your driving privileges completely.
 The hardship license can be extended for the duration of the suspension of your regular license if you meet certain criteria, including: